-All the church’s singles can buy event tickets to participate in a night of quick get-to-know-you’s and maybe leave with a new Bible study buddy!
+All the church’s singles can buy event tickets to participate in a night of quick get-to-know-you’s.
+They may end up meeting a new Bible study buddy!

 Yard sales are a perfect church fundraising event for first-time fundraisers.
 They’re easy to plan, simple to set up, and almost 100% profitable.

-Ask your congregants to bring two or three boxes of gently-used items and set up some tables in the churchyard or parking lot.
-As your members are filing out of Sunday service, they will love to peruse the plethora of goodies laid out in front of them.
+Ask your congregants to bring two or three boxes of gently used items and set up some tables in the churchyard or parking lot.
+As your members are filing out of Sunday service, they’ll love perusing the goodies laid out in front of them.

 Establish a regular bingo night.
-Once you’ve decided to host bingo every third Wednesday of each month (of whenever!), you can send out an email blast to invite your congregation to participate.
-Charge just a couple dollars per bingo card and get the game rolling!
+Once you’ve decided to host bingo on a certain day, you can send out an email blast to invite your congregation to participate.
+Charge just a couple of dollars per bingo card, and get the game rolling.

-Bingo is a fun game for folks ages 4-99.
-Bingo is an incredibly easy church fundraising event All you need to host this event are score cards, bingo chips, an announcer, and maybe a couple prizes for winners.
+Bingo is a fun game for folks ages 4 to 99.
+It’s an incredibly easy church fundraising event.
+All you need to host it are scorecards, bingo chips, an announcer, and maybe a couple of prizes for winners.

 Youth Group Fundraising Ideas